-AIDS is life-threatening disease brought on by a virus which damages the human body’s immune system.
+AIDS is a life-threatening disease brought on by a virus which damages the human body’s immune system.
 It means Acquired Immune Deficiency Syndrome and is the final stage of HIV.
 AIDS patients usually had HIV in the early stages of their disease.

 The earliest AIDS case reported in the United States was in 1981.
 It was thought to be a condition exclusive to gay men, but after reports of straight males and females infected with AIDS surfaced, the original idea was thrown out.